Community Innovation Teams

 Working to keep our Rapid City Community Conversation participants, teams and leaders connected, informed and engaged through the web, email, and social media.

-Wolakol-Kiciyapi (focused on oneness and working together) will form focus groups every other month to discussed issues related to racism for educational purposes with respect for each other, to listen and learn.
-This month’s topic will be on stereotypes.
+Wolakol-Kiciyapi (focused on oneness and working together) will form focus groups every other month to discussed issues related to racism and discrimination for educational purposes with respect for each other, to listen and learn.
 Please come with an open heart, mind and respectful attitude.

 Diverse dialogue, combined with a shared vision for a better future, produced the Community Innovation Teams.
 Each has citizen leaders practicing the process of facilitation that leads to tangible results.
 We are developing leadership skills and political knowledge through discussion of public policies and social concerns raised during the conversations.
 The Host Planning Team coordinates with these leaders, supports their objectives, and fosters their effectiveness.
 Collectively, we are charting our future course.